 It's a good time to buy a cheap CPU.
 AMD's current Ryzen 3000 and Athlon processors (including the unlocked $49 Athlon 3000G) have shaken up the low-cost landscape.
-So now you can find quad-core models with gaming-capable integrated graphics for a mere $100, and the Athlon lineup now dips below 50 bucks.
+So now you can find quad-core models with gaming-capable integrated graphics for a mere $100, and the Athlon lineup now dips below 50 bucks (although it's not always easy to find the 200GE at the moment).
 Intel's response has brought Hyper-threading to its low-end Pentium processors and two additional cores to the Core i3 line, which greatly improves performance for its budget chips even though they're still limited in terms of their graphics.

-But supply issues price hikes have for several months made Intel's Pentium chips a tougher sell.
-AMD has taken advantage of this by introducing the Athlon 200GE, 220GE, 240GE, and the new 3000G.
-The 200-series chips are surprisingly capable at gaming even without a dedicated card.
+The 200-series AMD chips are surprisingly capable at gaming even without a dedicated card.
 For more details about how the 200GE stacks up against Intel's comparable budget chip, see our feature AMD Athlon 200GE vs. Intel Pentium Gold G5400: Cheap CPU Showdown.

-For those looking for something with a bit more gaming prowess without having to resort to a dedicated graphics card, we recently tested and reviewed AMD's Ryzen 5 3400G.
-It's a solid option, but doesn't offer a big performance boost over previous-generation chips like the Ryzen 5 2400G, which can still be found for around $115.
+For those looking for something with a bit more gaming prowess without having to resort to a dedicated graphics card, AMD's Ryzen 5 3400G is though to beat, though you may want to wait for upcoming Ryzen 4000 APUs instead.
+The 3400G is a solid option, but doesn't offer a big performance boost over previous-generation chips like the Ryzen 5 2400G.

 Quick Shopping Tips